apache/kylin/website/_docs/tutorial/hybrid.md

     ![]( /images/tutorial/2.5/Kylin-Hybrid-Creation-Tutorial/3 hybrid-created.png)

 ### II.
 Update a hybrid model
 1. Place the mouse over the hybrid name, then click `Action` button, in the drop-down list select `Edit`.
-You can update the ybrid by adding(> button) or deleting(< button) cubes to/from it.
+You can update the hybrid by adding(> button) or deleting(< button) cubes to/from it.
     ![]( /images/tutorial/2.5/Kylin-Hybrid-Creation-Tutorial/4 edit-hybrid.png)

 2. Click `Submit` to save the Hybrid model.